 Conclusion

-In this article, we have demonstrated 4 quick ways on how to freeze the first 3 columns in Excel.
+In this article, we have demonstrated 4 quick ways to freeze the first 3 columns in Excel.
 Go through the method and implement those in your worksheet.
 Hope these methods will guide you to perform this operation in Excel.
-Please leave your comment and feedback below.
-For any of your Excel-related queries please have a look at our website.
+Please leave your comments and feedback below.
 Our team would be happy to help you out.